 Architecture, Culture and Identity

-The exhibition traces some of these common lines for consideration, and a picture of the notion of ‘the Arabian’ will arise through various stories from places where significant developments are happening right now.
+The exhibition traced some of these common lines for consideration, and a picture of the notion of ‘the Arabian’ will arise through various stories from places where significant developments are happening right now.

-ARAB CONTEMPORARY is a cross-over exhibition that mixes architecture, art, photography, documentary and film.
+ARAB CONTEMPORARY was a cross-over exhibition mixing architecture, art, photography, documentary and film.

 The exhibition has been realized with support from Realdania, sponsor of Louisiana’s architecture exhibitions.

 Arab voices and moods

 ARAB CONTEMPORARY was a cross-over exhibition mixing art, architecture, photography and film.
 Wide-ranging geographically and culturally as well as content-wise and regarding expression - as seen in the trailer here; excerpts from works shown in the exhibition and interviews with participating artists and architects.

 "Graffiti is like flowers.
 They are beautiful, but they don't live long."
 An interview with Lebanese-Egyptian Bahia Shehab (b.1977), street-artist, designer and Islamic art historian studying ancient Arabic script and visual heritage.
 Bahia Shehab talks to Louisiana Channel about the role of art during the Arab spring and art as a tool for change: "You cannot resist ideas.
 They can travel into any mind."